nandinikandi/python-word-count-beam/README.md

 ### Instructions
 * Open the folder 44-517,and create a new folder and name it as python-word-count-beam .
 * Add the input.txt file and copy content from Shakespeare's sonnets
-* create wordcount.py to count the words in Shakespeare's sonnets.[Click here to get content for wordcount.py](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples)
+* create wordcount.py to count the words in Shakespeare's sonnets from the Apache Beam [examples](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples).
 * Complete Apache Beam Python SDK Quickstart using [https://beam.apache.org/get-started/quickstart-py/](https://beam.apache.org/get-started/quickstart-py/)
 * Open powershell as administrator in your 44517\python-word-count-beam path
   * Check Python version